 There are numerous reasons experts believe the future of retailing lies online – everything from price to convenience, to the diversity of products available.
 Whatever the reason, one thing is obvious – if you run a retail company, you need to be online.

 E-commerce trading gives your company a pathway into potential markets that can’t be accessed with a traditional store.
 Moreover, it also gives you control in ways that aren’t possible offline.
-For example, implementing a
+For example, implementing a profit calculator for Shopify

 2020 – A Few Statistics from a Defining Year in the History of E-Commerce